matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/Functions-and-Operators/Table/unnest.md

 +----------------+------+------+------+-------+-------+----------+
 1 row in set (0.00 sec)

+-- Expand a string array '[1,2,3]' containing integers, and use the alias u to represent the expanded columns.
 > select * from unnest('[1,2,3]') u;
 +----------------+------+------+------+-------+-------+-----------+
 | col            | seq  | key  | path | index | value | this      |